FAQ

 Q: My child seems to be wearing different clothes than when I dropped them off – where are the dirty ones?

-A: Wet or dirty clothes will appear in a ziplock bag in your child’s cubby.
+A: Wet or dirty clothes will appear in a plastic bag in your child’s cubby.

 Q: How do I know when my child needs more diapers and/or extra clothes?